ICT usage in households

 The survey is a social survey where interviews lay the basis for the statistics.
 The interviews were until 2019 done as a part of Statistics Norway’s Omnibus survey.
 The survey is from 2020 a stand-alone survey, which means that those who are interviewed are only asked about the use of ICT.

 The data collection was until 2019 mainly done by telephone interviews.
 In 2020 it was also possible to answer the survey via a web-questionnaire.
 From 2021 the data collection is mainly done via a web-questionnaire, with the option of answering via telephone interview for those who prefer it.

-PC is in use during the interview process.
+PC is in use during the telephone interview process.
 The questions are read and registered directly on the PC screen.
 In that way the possibilities of asking the wrong questions are reduced.
 The answers are easier to control due to pre-programmed limits for valid answers.

 The interviewers and all the others who works at Statistics Norway has obligation to maintain secrecy.
 Statistics Norway will never publish or spread information about what each individual has answered.